pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 -   What are the questions, which should be addressed by the next character given this one and previous ones (in the updated context)?

-Thus, it will be useful to prepare the list of all possible pairs of symbols, character classes and characters and check viability of their pairs in theory and in the real-world data to direct the further thinking.
+Thus, it will be useful to prepare the list of all possible pairs of character classes and characters and check viability of their pairs in theory and in the real-world data to direct the further process.